 We are not always able to accommodate everyone who applies.
 Group size is limited to no more than 8-9 participants, plus one or two facilitators, to ensure that everyone in a UU Wellspring group has ample opportunity to share during the meetings.
 We also need to match available meeting days for the group.
 In addition, careful consideration is given to aspects that may provide diversity and depth in the group’s experience.
 For these reasons, some applicants may be deferred to a future year.

-For more information on UU Wellspring, or to obtain a paper application form which you may complete and return by May 26, contact Janine Larsen, UUC Director of Ministries (206-454-7711).
+For more information on UU Wellspring, or to obtain a paper application form, contact Janine Larsen, UUC Director of Ministries (206-454-7711).